pikapods/docs.pikapods.com/faq.md

 For security-related updates, we may do ad-hoc updates of single apps.

+For breaking changes (as defined in release logs), we will send a notification by email one week before the update.

 ## Missing environment variables
 When adding new apps, we will add the most common and useful env vars from the start.
 Sometimes this doesn't include very specific or newly-added env vars.
 If you find that an env var you want to use is missing, just send us an email to to [hello@pikapods.com](mailto:hello@pikapods.com) and we will add it right away.

 ## IPv6 Support
-We fully support IPv6 as of May 2023.
-Before this, IPv6 worked over TCP, but possibly not ICMP.

-## Which data center do you use?
+All our servers are set up to be reachable via IPv6.

+## Proxy Headers

+Your pod runs behind a proxy, which handles SSL.
+The following proxy headers are set and can be used by pods to e.g. log the actual IP of visitors:

+- `X-Forwarded-For`
+- `X-Forwarded-Proto`
+- `X-Forwarded-Host`

+## Data centers

 Depending on the region you choose, most pods will be deployed in the following data center:

-- EU region: Hetzner Falkenstein, Germany
+- EU region: Hetzner Falkenstein, Germany and Hetzner Finland
-- US region: Evocative BOS1 Data Center, Boston, MA
+- US region: Evocative BOS1 Data Center, Boston, MA and Cyber WURX, Atlanta, GA

 Additional data center partners may be added over time, depending on current market conditions and operational needs.